 All suppliers and parties that have a direct contractual relationship with Telenor and offer products or services to Telenor must adhere to our Supplier Conduct Principles.
 These principles spell out the minimum standards that we expect to see achieved over time.
-Telenor will monitor compliance through a systematic, risk based approach which may include both announced and unannounced site visits.
+Telenor will monitor compliance through a systematic, risk-based approach, which may include both announced and unannounced inspections and audits.

 2. Human rights

 The Supplier shall respect internationally recognised human rights, including those expressed in the United Nations International Bill of Human Rights.